Courses

 Performance Objectives: Upon completion of this course, you should be able to:

-Recommended Prerequisite: To be successful in this course, you should be familiar with using personal computers, the mouse, and keyboard.
+Prerequisite: You should be familiar with using personal computers, the mouse, and keyboard.
 You should be able to use Windows to launch and close programs, navigate to information stored on the computer, and manage files and folders.

-Intended Audience: This course is ideal for anyone, but especially communications professionals who are involved in the conception of projects.
-This class is aimed at non-IT professionals to gain an understanding of the IT world.
+Intended Audience: This course is appropriate for anyone, but it is especially ideal for communications professionals engaged in project planning.
+It equips non-IT professionals with a basic understanding of the IT world.